 Select and recent student project experiences in software engineering are reflected in the short descriptions immediately below.

-Sorry - many links are temporarily removed as we update our servers.
+Sorry - many links to older projects are temporarily removed as we update our server.

 PrivateMail is a Chrome mail plugin that helps you use - and promote - private email practices by handling foryou much of the overhead of installing encryption tools.